ArindamDutta02082001/Spring_Starter/06-demospringsecurity (In Memory)/readme.md

 - `localhost:9000/shop`

 >**Note : for the below endpoints first authenticate i.e to access the endpoint from postman first login through the UI form or login through the `/login?username=something&password=something` and note the authenticated JSESSIONID , and pass that JSESSIONID in the request header**
+>
+> This has to be done as Spring Security is a session based framework that works  in HTTP which intern is a session less protocol
 ##### only admin has the access   (hardcoded : ayush as admin , arindam as student , ram as faculty)
 - `localhost:9000/login?username=ayush&password=ayush@123`    [  authentication is success | capture the JSESSIONID from cookie ]
 - `localhost:9000/credential?username=ram`                 getting credential of a user ( anyone can be )